 What is the Present Simple?

-The Present Simple is the verb tense used to speak about actions that repeat, sometimes, never, always.
+The Present Simple is the verb tense used to speak about actions that repeat, sometimes, never, or always.
 It is also for habitual things we do, like when we drink tea every morning or read a book before sleep.

 The tense is also called Simple Present or Present Indefinite.
 It is easy to build sentences in this tense, but there are a few nuances you need to know to understand it fully.